-Once you beat the final boss once, you unlock the ability to modify runs for Bounties, which reset the rewards for each boss until you defeat them again.
+Once you beat the final boss once, you'll unlock the ability to modify runs for Bounties, which reset the rewards for each boss until you defeat them again.

 These modifiers increase what’s called “Heat,” and each level resets the rewards again, so you can get a full set of rewards at 1 Heat, 2 Heat, and so on.
 Bounties and Heat requirements are weapon-specific, so a Heat 1 Stygian Blade gives the same rewards as a Heat 5 Adamant Rail.

-But that's about everything you need to know about getting your hands on Titan’s Blood in Hades.
+That's about everything you need to know about Titan Blood in Hades.
 If you're looking for more tips on the popular roguelike, we've got more Hades guides here, including best keepsakes and best weapons.